Support tools — Zendesk, Intercom, and Freshdesk

-Zendesk and Intercom are the two inbound support providers Watari supports today — both connect via OAuth, both encrypt tokens at rest, and both can be disconnected without losing historical bug data.
+Zendesk, Intercom, and Freshdesk are the inbound support providers Watari supports today.
+All three encrypt credentials at rest and can be disconnected without losing historical bug data.

-- Encrypted tokens.
-Access and refresh tokens are AES-256-GCM encrypted before they are written to the database.
+- Encrypted credentials.
+Tokens (Zendesk/Intercom) and the API key (Freshdesk) are AES-256-GCM encrypted before they are written to the database.
 They are never logged.

 - Disconnect without data loss.
 Disconnecting a support tool stops new tickets from flowing in, but all existing bugs, mappings, and RCAs remain in your Watari workspace.